ewquon/waketracking/docs/_sources/code.rst.txt

 These modules (that have the \*WakeTracker suffix) implement the actual wake tracking algorithms.

-.. automodule:: waketracking.GaussianWakeTracker
+.. automodule:: waketracking.gaussian
     :members:

-.. automodule:: waketracking.ContourWakeTracker
+.. automodule:: waketracking.contour
     :members:

 ``contour_functions`` module